Buying a new sofa? You might have already gone through scores of design features and styles.

 Up next is this cozier and contemporary version of a settee that’s a great addition to any living room.
 Its highlights include a super stylish design and heavily cushioned seats and backrests.

 Notably, a loveseat sofa is no different than a normal sofa except for its size.
 While sofas are traditionally designed as three-seaters, loveseats are basically a smaller version.

 Owing to the smaller size, these sofas are often sold in living room sets that include larger couches.
 On the other hand, if you’re on the lookout for a space-saving and comfy seat to spend your leisure time, a loveseat is a practical option in itself.
 That’s why it’s crucial to consider how this sofa will be used before you decide to purchase it.

 As the name suggests, this sofa style is marked by its low seat height, which tends to be less than 17 inches in most models.
 Another significant aspect is the use of minimalistic design elements that can add an elegant touch to any room.

-Moreover, low-seated sofas often feature low backrests and comfortable, plump seat cushions connected to their base, which enhance comfort level considerably.
-And like loveseats, these also come in a compact size to enable easy and convenient use in any room.
+Moreover, low-seated sofas often feature low backrests and comfortable, plump seat cushions connected to their base, which enhance comfort levels considerably.
+And like loveseats, these also come compact to enable easy and convenient use in any room.

 You can even get low-seated sofas in several creative styles and designs, ranging from models with no arms to those with movable backrest cushions.
 A point worth noting here is that these sofas were most popular in the 1950s and 60s but have started re-emerging as trendy lounging options among the younger generation.